A Counterfactual Explanation Framework for Retrieval Models: Conclusion

 \section{Conclusion}

 In this paper, we propose a counterfactual setup for a query-document pair and a retrieval model.
-We conducted experiments on both MS MARCO passage and document ranking sets.
 Our experiments show that the proposed approach on an average $70\%$ cases for both in short and long documents could successfully improve the ranking.
 In the future, we would like to explore different explanation units for the counterfactual setup.